Heinen1/huckel_exercise/README.md

 Introduction
 ============
 Huckel theory is a semi-empirical quantum chemical method that can be applied to unsaturated hydrocarbons.
 This method is often taught at the undergraduate level using pen and paper exercises.
-However, the use of computational methods, and programming in general, becomes more and more relevant in academic and industrial research.
-For this reason it can be argued that students should learn at an early stage to think in computational concepts.
-A key concept in quantum chemistry is matrix diagonalization, which can be easliy programmed with only a few lines of code.
+However, the use of computational methods, and programming in general, becomes more relevant in academic and industrial research.
+This basic computer code teaches students key concepts in electronic structure calculations.

 Huckel theory computer exericses
 ============